 Graduates with this degree would be eligible for entry-level positions in forensic laboratories, medical examiners offices and law enforcement agencies.
 It should be stressed, however, that further graduate-level education might be required for you to become employable in your chosen career.
 To fully prepare for any career you should understand the necessary qualifications.
 In the area of forensic biology, one good source of current job openings and the background required can be found at the American Academy of Forensic Sciences website (www.aafs.org).

 First year student admission is open to high school graduates (or equivalent) who demonstrate academic preparedness, maturity and seriousness of purpose with educational backgrounds that include high school courses in science and chemistry.
-High school courses and grade point average, ACT composite score, and ACT reading and mathematics sub scores will be considered in the admission and placement process.
+High school courses and grade point average, ACT/SAT16 composite score, and ACT/SAT16 reading and mathematics sub scores will be considered in the admission and placement process.
 Transfer students must have at least 12 credits at the time of application with a minimum 2.5 overall GPA including an English and methematics course or they will be considered as first year students.

 General Education Requirements